taylorrohrich/Mobile/README.md

 Participants are expected to attend both meetings each week.
 If more than four absences are recorded, there is a risk of not completing the program and discontinuing membership with HackCville, so if you feel you’re at risk here, please talk to an instructor to evaluate your situation so we can try to work something out.

+## Major Projects

+# Project 1 (Workshop): Mobile App thinking and ideation

+Think of an mobile application that could be useful / could solve a problem for a new college student at UVA.
+The goal of this exercise is to start thinking about the things that need to go into an app.
+Create a very rough wireframe of what the app interface would look like: you can either sketch this on paper or use a wireframe website (I recommend Marvel).
+It doesn't have to be super detailed, just enough to give an idea of how a user would interface with the app.
+After you have a rough sketch, think of what tools you would need to build your application, and prepare a brief presentation on your idea in Google Slides.
+Here are some things to think about:

+    1. What is the purpose of the website?
+    2. Do I need to grab data from anywhere?
+    3. Where would I want to store data?
+    4. Do I want to focus on either Android or iOS users?
+    5. Specific programming language(s) to use? (don't worry if you don't know any for this one)
+    6. Would I want users to sign in, and how would I handle user authentication?

+    The list above is just some things to think about-- you don't necessarily need to include every one, and are not limited to the list.
+    Obviously, some of these topics you may not know a lot about, as we have only had about an hour of class time!
+Not to worry, we just want to see that you have given a couple topics some thought (google is certainly your friend here!)

+What to submit:
+(working) link to a google slides filled in on this Google Sheets: https://docs.google.com/spreadsheets/d/1xjOy9KrdCikur-DwEUVJuv2IvDiux-zs8QAP71TdaLk/edit?usp=sharing

+# Project 2 (Mid Semester): Mobile app with API Functionality

+This project will be a bit more open-ended: find some neat API on the internet, grab some data from it via fetch, and display it in a React Native app in a cool way!
+If you have time, try to practice using multiple React components: for example, make the fetch api call in 'App.js' and pass it down to be displayed to a child component.
+For a bonus challenge, you can try to make the api call based off of user input.

+# Project 3 (End of Semester): Full stack Mobile App Deployed with Expo

+As we reach the end of Mobile, we will be able to make React-Native apps, hit API endpoints, grab data from the backend, and finally deploy the projects with expo that can be viewed with the expo app!
+Using all these skills, we will come full circle by trying to make our initial app ideas during Project 1 a reality.
+Given that Project 1 was open-ended, you may need to limit the scope to be more feasable to the time period of 2 weeks for this project.
+As an alternative, you may also choose to enhance your Project 2 by adding backend functionality, as well as deploying it via expo.

 ## Week 0

 Hello World!
 At the kickoff we will get to know each other (don't worry we will limit the icebreakers),g ive an overview of the semester,